TL;DR: GPU Cloud Spot vs On-Demand vs Hyperscaler (May 2026)

 For head-to-head comparisons, see Spheron vs RunPod, Spheron vs Vast.ai, Spheron vs CoreWeave, RunPod alternatives, and Lambda Labs alternatives.

-How to Choose the Right GPU and Provider
+How to Choose the Cheapest GPU Cloud for Your Workload

 | Workload | Recommended GPU | Recommended Provider Tier | Why |